 Decisions about caring for yourself or your relatives in old age can be daunting.
 These are life-changing decisions that can involve house moves, building projects and medical treatment.
-Where do we start?
-Should we look at care homes?
-Should we move to be closer to family?
-What is assisted living?
-What do I do if my mother refuses to even talk about it?

 Before you start.

 The right care needs to suit the individual and their circumstances.
 Before making any decisions about what type of care to choose, write down a brief summary of your relative’s situation:

 What sort of support do they need?